IJSComplexMatter/dtmm/doc/method.rst

 The Method
 ==========

-There are a few different algorithms/implementations available.
+``dtmm`` implements a few different algorithms/implementations.
 The choice of the method used depends on the dimensionality of the system.
 For 3D, there is an iterative algorithm, and for 2D and 1D data you can use the non-iterative algorithm based on 4x4 or 2x2 matrix formulation.

 Non-iterative 1D & 2D
 ---------------------